koendv/compare-after-load/README.md

 This is a small patch to [gdb](https://www.sourceware.org/gdb/), that automatically checks a program was flashed correctly.

-After this patch, switch checking flash on with:
+After applying this patch to gdb, switch on checking flash with:
 ```
 set remote compare_sections_after_load on
 ```